 Invest In Your Listings

 Another area that real estate professionals, especially those newer to the space, often overlook is writing.
 Detailed, concise, and compelling descriptions can captivate a potential buyers’ interest like nothing else.
-Hiring a professional freelance copywriter to draft your descriptions will set your listings apart from the very first sentence, and could well be the difference-maker when it comes to scheduling viewings and closing deals.
+Hiring a professional freelance copywriter to draft your descriptions will set your listings apart from the very first sentence, and could well be the difference-maker when it comes to scheduling viewings and closing deals—helping your listings get sold faster and for a better price.

 Negotiate Like Your Life Depends On It

-When negotiating, take care to understand both your client’s needs and the seller’s proposition in as much detail as possible.
+When negotiating, take care to understand both your client’s needs and the seller’s proposition in as much detail as possible, while also considering the priorities of the owner in the transaction.
 This level of insight and knowledge will give you the killer edge you need to turn a bad deal into a good one, and a good deal into a great one.

 Like so many things in life, negotiation is an art, and there’s no path to expertise that doesn’t include a huge amount of practice.
 So don’t be discouraged if your first few deals fall a little short.
 Focusing on constructive takeaways, learning from your mistakes, and keeping a positive mindset will make your next attempt that much more successful.